top of page

 COLLABORATING CLUBS, PARTNERS and SPONSORS

-1. The term "Collaborating Club" means all clubs that make their resources available for the organization of this competition through a binding agreement between the directors of the organizing club and delegates representing the collaborating club.
+1. "Collaborating Club" refers to all clubs that make their resources available to the organization of this competition through a binding agreement between the directors of the organizing club and delegates representing the collaborating club.

-Partner/Sponsor is understood to be any entity or individual who, once the respective contract has been signed with the organizing club, assumes expenses arising from the organization of the competition or makes funds available to the organization for the payment of prizes in cash or in kind.
+A Partner/Sponsor is understood to be any entity or individual who, once the respective contract with the organizing club has been signed, assumes expenses arising from the organization of the competition or provides funds to the organization for the payment of prizes in cash or in kind.

-2. Organizing and collaborating clubs will receive a special price for registering their skaters, and will be able to display their brand in the rink's advertising and streaming (if applicable).
-The minimum contribution to be considered a "collaborating club" is, in its minimum expression: the provision of two volunteers during each full day of competition and/or the contribution of material considered essential for the realization of one of the events.
+2. Organizing and collaborating clubs will receive a special price for their skaters' registration, and may display their brand on rink advertising and streaming (if available).
+The minimum contribution to be considered a "collaborating club" is, at its most basic, the provision of two volunteers for each full day of competition and/or the contribution of materials deemed essential for the execution of one of the events.

-3. Collaborating clubs have NO responsibility for the organization.
+3. The collaborating clubs have NO responsibility for the organization.

-4. Any club may in the future add one of its own competitions, thus becoming a circuit of stages, thus becoming a co-organizing club of a new stage.
-With this collaboration, the organization will provide all the necessary logistical support to hold its competition free of charge (specific skidding surface, jump meters, stopwatch, music equipment, streaming at a special price and human resources necessary to develop its competition).
+4. Any club may in the future add its own competition, thus forming a circuit of stages, becoming a co-organizing club for a new stage.
+With this collaboration, it will receive all the necessary logistical support from the organization to carry out its competition free of charge (specific surface for skidding, jump gauges, stopwatch, music equipment, streaming at a special price and human resources necessary to develop its competition).

-5. Sponsors are responsible for delivering prizes to the skaters of this Cup in accordance with these regulations, at the competition venue on the date and time specified in the Program.
+5. The sponsors are responsible for delivering the prizes to the skaters in this Cup in accordance with these regulations, at the competition venue on the date and time specified in the Program.

-6. No sponsor will be accepted if he proposes a product or activity that could violate the image of the World Cup or the spirit of sport, or that violates or risks violating any principle of sporting ethics.
+6. No sponsor will be accepted that proposes a product or activity that may violate the image of the Cup or the spirit of sport, or that infringes or risks infringing any principle of sporting ethics.

-7. Each new sponsor must contract their sponsorship if added up to 15 days before the start of the competition and must provide at least 6 prizes, or an amount equivalent to the sale price.
+7. Each new sponsor must formalize their sponsorship agreement if added up to 15 days before the start of the competition, and must provide a minimum of 6 prizes, or an equivalent value at the selling price.

 bottom of page